Archive - In the U.S. on an H1B? Alberta PNP has a new option for you: no job offer required

 Many Canadian Permanent Resident applicants have previously worked in the United States on temporary work visas (H1B visas*).
 It is a fairly common path.
 Canada is much more open than the United States to the transition of temporary workers into Permanent Residents; so when U.S. work visas expire, many workers head north to Canada for Permanent Residency.

-By adding the Strategic Recruitment Stream to the Alberta (PNP), the provincial government is making this easier.
+By adding the Strategic Recruitment Stream, the government of Alberta is making this easier.
 It is essentially saying that, if a foreign worker can secure a U.S. temporary work visa and has experience working in the United States, that’s good enough to prove that the worker can easily integrate into the Alberta workforce.
 Therefore, the requirement for the applicant to have a full-time permanent job offer from an Alberta employer has been removed, which saves the applicant time, and gets him/her to Alberta more quickly.

 To be eligible, the applicant must be currently employed in the United States on an H1B visa and have been working there for at least one year.
 The year of work experience in the U.S. must be in an occupation that is listed as one of Alberta’s Regional Occupations under Pressure.
 Successful applicants will be nominated by Alberta for Canadian Permanent Residency, thereby fast-tracking the immigration process.